stephenh/ts-proto/README.markdown

 - With `--ts_proto_opt=outputPartialMethods=false`, the `Message.fromPartial` methods for accepting partially-formed objects/object literals will not be output.

+- With `--ts_proto_opt=forcePartials=true`, the generated interfaces and clients for services will accept partials.
+This is less type-safe, and similar to `optionalTypes=all` without adding ?'s to all of your interfaces.

 - With `--ts_proto_opt=stringEnums=true`, the generated enum types will be string-based instead of int-based.

   This is useful if you want "only types" and are using a gRPC REST Gateway configured to serialize enums as strings.